djangopbx/djangopbx-docs/docs/admin/administration/log_entries.rst

-The Log Entry Viewer allows a superuser to see actions that have happen on the system.
+The Log Entry Viewer allows a superuser to see actions that have happened on the system.
 It can be a large list but there are list filters to help.

 .. image:: ../../_static/images/admin/administration/log_entry_list.jpg